 Hydrangeas complement many styles of garden, from a small urban courtyard to cottage-style country plot.
 The dried flowerheads also make wonderful flower arrangements to adorn your home.

 Follow this advice on when and how to prune your hydrangea plants to maximise their flowering potential.
-For more garden ideas, advice and buys, go to our hub page.
+For more garden ideas, go to our dedicated page.

 - How to design a garden: from the experts